More collagen in the skin

 Now that you’re here:

-Niacinamide is an ingredient that the cosmetic industry can no longer do without and has been scientifically proven to be effective.
+Niacinamide is an extremely valuable ingredient that the cosmetic industry can no longer do without and whose effectiveness has been scientifically proven.
+This ingredient has a wide range of skin benefits and is widely recognized as a reliable choice in skin care products because of its proven results in scientific research.

 More about Niacinamide